 As you might imagine, ticket sales alone cannot cover the costs of the Utah Shakespeare Festival’s productions and all of the additional educational activities we’ve added to round out the Festival experience.
 We hope you will help by donating and becoming a valued member.

 Cedar City, UT 84720

-We’re pleased to make it a little easier for our members to provide the support that is integral to our plays and complimentary programs.
-Your gift to the Festival can now be split up into smaller monthly or quarterly payments that are automatically applied to your Visa, MasterCard, Discover, or American Express Card.
-We’re pleased to offer membership benefits up-front for all pledges that will reach a given membership level over a calendar year.
-It’s the same membership, with the same benefits, but it’s a little easier on your checking account.
+You asked, and we listened.
+The Festival has made it a little easier for our members to provide the support that is integral to our plays and complimentary programs.
+Your gift to the Festival can now be split up into smaller, periodic payments that are automatically applied to your checking account, Visa, MasterCard, Discover, or American Express Card.

 Will you consider making a Membership: As You Like It gift to assure that our plays and all of the other elements of the Festival Experience continue to be available to enrich the lives of tens of thousands of visitors each year?

 Your gift to the Festival's Annual Fund helps to close the gap between our ticket sales and the actual costs of producing the plays each year.

 Your gift supports the miles of cable necessary for our electrics department; the hundreds of yards of fabric required to complete the many costume pieces constructed each season; the tools, equipment, lumber, steel and hardware required to build each of the sets.
 In essence, everything you see and experience at the Festival is supported with the many gifts to our Annual Fund.

 Please give generously to the Festival's Annual Fund.
 Your gifts make the difference!

 The cultural landscape of Southern Utah and the Utah Shakespeare Festival was forever changed on March 27, 2014 when the first shovel broke ground on the long-awaited Beverley Taylor Sorenson Center for the Arts.